platyplus/authentication-server/README.md

      http://localhost:8080/login
 ```

+It will then send back user information including the JWT in the same format as the above `/signup` endooint.

-You can use this boilerplate to as a webhook server in using the `/webhook` endpoint to fetch a webhook token:
+You can use this boilerplate as a webhook server in using the `/webhook` endpoint to fetch a webhook token:

 ```bash
 curl -H "Content-Type: application/json" \